 Facilities must permit residents to leave the facility as they choose.
-Should a resident choose to leave, the facility should remind the resident, and any individual accompanying the resident, to wear a well-fitting mask, physically distance, and perform frequent hand hygiene, and to encourage those around them to do the same.
+Should a resident choose to leave, the facility should remind the resident and any individual accompanying the resident, to wear a well-fitting mask, physically distance, and perform frequent hand hygiene, and to encourage those around them to do the same.

-- Screen residents upon return for signs or symptoms of COVID-19. - o If the resident or family member reports possible close contact to an individual with COVID-19 while outside of the nursing home, test the resident for COVID-19, regardless of vaccination status.
-Place the resident in quarantine and follow the guidance for "Resident Identified as a Close Contact of Someone with COVID-19 (above)". - o If the resident develops signs or symptoms of COVID-19 after the outing, test the resident for COVID-19, regardless of vaccination status, and follow the guidance for "Residents Suspected of Having COVID-19 (above)". - Quarantine is not recommended for unvaccinated residents who leave the facility for less than 24 hours (e.g., for medical appointments, community outings with family or friends) and do not have close contact with someone with COVID-19. - Residents who leave the facility for 24 hours or longer should generally be managed as described in New Admissions and Readmissions.
+- Screen residents upon return for signs or symptoms of COVID-19. - o If the resident or family member reports possible close contact to an individual with COVID-19 while outside of the nursing home, test the resident for COVID-19, regardless of vaccination status and follow the guidance for "Resident Identified as a Close Contact of Someone with COVID-19 (above)." - If the resident develops signs or symptoms of COVID-19 after the outing, test the resident for COVID-19, regardless of vaccination status, and follow the guidance for "Residents Suspected of Having COVID-19 (above)." - Quarantine is not recommended for residents who are not up to date with COVID-19 vaccinations who leave the facility for less than 24 hours (e.g., for medical appointments, community outings with family or friends) if they have not had close contact with someone with COVID-19. - Residents who leave the facility for 24 hours or longer should generally be managed as described in New Admissions and Readmissions.